Note: A self-signed certificate was used for the purpose of this tutorial.

 -How to install a SSL certificate

--How to configure RD Gateway
+-How to set up RD Gateway

 -How to create authorization and resource authorization policy.